Robert Fico's Smer wins Slovak general election

 Fico also says that the war is to blame for the sharp rise in food and energy prices that have hurt Slovak living standards.
 He has pledged to protect Slovaks from further hardship by an array of populist promises, despite the country’s serious budget deficit of close to 7% of GDP this year.

-He has also attacked the government over the ongoing wave of irregular migrants
+He has also attacked the government over the ongoing wave of irregular migrants.

 The campaign has been plagued by disinformation on social media, including a deep fake recording of Simecka calling for higher beer prices.